Storidge/packages/README.md

 ## Initialize cluster

-With softare installed on your node, create and initialize the cluster for operation.
+After installing softare on all nodes, create and initialize the cluster for operation.
 Run:

 ```
 cioctl create